29 April ~ Since the trend change a few months ago, we have invested in precious metals and mining and exited the general market indexes.

 Rental Homes: Is it Time?

 15 January ~ After the boom and bust where we saw prices drop a greater percentage than they did in the Depression, one can't be blamed if just the thought of rental property makes one ill, but of such feelings are cycle bottoms made.
 Have you thought this might be a good time to invest in rental homes, but don’t want the management headaches?
-I felt that way, so created a new model portfolio of rental homes.
-I began a beta test account January 1st, and was pleasantly gratified to monitor its climb up +9.84% in the past two weeks.
+I felt that way, so bought rental homes.
+Several REITs now specialize in single-family rental homes.

 Forty-two percent of US homes purchased in December were all-cash deals, up from 18% a year before.
 In the chart below the jump in 2013 is clearly visible.
 The publicly-traded companies which own single-family homes bought most of theirs in 2012.
 Analyst speculate the buyers are from all over the world.
 The NAR successfully lobbied to have real estate purchases exempt from the Patriot Act's onerous money-laundering provisions.
 The French are buying certain parts of South Florida.
 Chinese are buying too.
 US stock markets are too high to buy now many think, so single-family real estate is attractive.
 It's a significant trend.